Failure to Maintain Records Sample Clauses

 Failure to Maintain Records.
 Tenant shall use commercially reasonable efforts to keep, or cause to be kept, each Tenant Record for a period of seven (7) years after the date the Tenant Record was created and to make each Tenant Record available for inspection by Landlord in accordance with the terms hereof.
 After the seven (7) year period has expired for a certain Tenant Record, Tenant shall deliver the original Tenant Record to Landlord at the address set forth in Section 1.11 or such other location designated by Landlord in writing, which may include the main offices of the City; provided, however, Tenant may elect to deliver all of the Tenant Records that expire in a given Lease Year at one time, in one delivery, within twelve (12) months after the end of the applicable Lease Year.
 Landlord may request that Tenant implement any additional accounting methods or controls that Landlord reasonably deems necessary, subject to prior written notice to Tenant.
 If Landlord does so, then Tenant will in good faith consider implementing such additional accounting methods or controls, as applicable, but Tenant may, in consultation with the Hotel Operator, elect in its reasonable discretion not to implement such additional accounting methods and controls.
 In the event the Tenant does not make available to Landlord the original Tenant Records, including in electronic form, within San Diego County, then Xxxxxx agrees to pay all reasonable travel and other expenses incurred by Landlord Parties in conducting an audit at the location where the Tenant Records are kept.

 Failure to Maintain Records.
-It is the Employer’s obligation to maintain adequate, reliable, and contemporaneous records sufficient to determine the benefits due or which may become due to its employees, which shall include, but not be limited to, the records referenced in Section 12 of this Article.
+It is the Employer’s obligation to maintain adequate, reliable, and contemporaneous records sufficient to determine the benefits due or which may become due to its employees, which shall include, but not be limited to, the records referenced in Section 4.9 of Article IV.
 In the event that an Employer fails to maintain adequate, reliable, and contemporaneous records establishing the amount of hours worked by employees who are paid on an hourly basis, then the Employer hereby agrees that all hours worked which the employee received pay or was entitled to receive pay from the employer, including but not limited to sick time, vacation, personal leave, leave of absence or any other compensatory time, shall be considered hours worked for which contributions are due to the Fund.
 At the Fund’s discretion, the Fund may calculate the hours worked by an hourly employee by dividing the total pay received by the employee during the applicable audit period by the journeyman wage rate set forth in the applicable collective bargaining agreement.
 The Fund’s calculation of amounts due under the above-described methodology shall be deemed conclusive and binding on the Employer.
-Notwithstanding the foregoing, an Employer shall not be required to maintain records of actual hours worked by its employees who are paid a salary and are exempt from overtime under applicable federal and state laws; provided that, each such salaried exempt employee shall be deemed to work forty
+Notwithstanding the foregoing, an Employer shall not be required to maintain records of actual hours worked by its employees who are paid a salary and are exempt from overtime under applicable federal and state laws; provided that, each such salaried exempt employee shall be deemed to work forty (40) hours per week and the Employer shall be obligated to pay the hourly contribution rate required by the Fund at the rate of forty (40) hours per week (or, if less, the amount specified in the written agreement between the Employer and the Fund).

 Failure to Maintain Records.
 39. Paragraphs 1 through 38, above, are incorporated by reference as if fully set forth herein.